 2. Inflammatory Diseases

-Another cause of low back pain?
-Inflammatory diseases.
-Some conditions that may generate or worsen lower back pain include:
+Another cause of low back pain is inflammatory diseases.
+Some conditions that may generate or worsen lower back pain include osteoarthritis, rheumatoid arthritis, ankylosing spondylitis (AS)/Bechterew’s disease, and inflammatory bowel disease.

-Inflammatory diseases are relatively easy enough to diagnose, unlike the following condition…
+Inflammatory diseases are relatively easy to diagnose, unlike the following condition…

-Fibromyalgia is a disorder where someone experiences pain and tenderness all over the body.
-It also often causes fatigue as well as issues with sleep, mood, and memory.
+Fibromyalgia is a disorder that involves pain and tenderness all over the body.
+It also often causes fatigue and issues with sleep, mood, and memory.

 About 66 percent of people with fibromyalgia have chronic low back pain.
 This pain is one of the first symptoms doctors look at when making a fibromyalgia diagnosis.